YoonBaek/BOJgo/README.md

 ```
 run this on your shell.

-All solutions belong to YoonBaek@github
+All rights of solutions belong to YoonBaek@github
 Thank you!